x44/oxia/packages/create-oxia/README-DEV.md

 pnpm test
 ```

-## Use the locally published package
+## Using the locally published package
 See [dev-tools](../dev-tools/README-DEV.md#verdaccio)